EthanHWarren/FooEtAl/README.md

-# FooEtAl
+# Foo
- Python package for Foo Et Al paramaterizations
+ This is a Python package for Foo physics operations.